 If your H-1B LCA is denied, the DOL will provide you with the reasons for the denial in the notice.
 It is not likely that an LCA denial can be appealed or motioned, but this obstacle can be overcome by fixing these problems and refiling before the H-1B filing window in April.
 This is why it is important to obtain an LCA well before the start of the filing season.

 Danylo is a highly sought-after web developer and received an offer of employment from a U.S.-based company.
 The company wanted him to start as soon as possible.
 Danylo is from a visa-free country and came to work in the U.S. a week after his employment offer.
-Only after a few months of employment the company began submitting the necessary H-1B LCA documents for their new foreign worker.
+Only after a few months of employment, the company begins submitting the necessary H-1B documents for their new foreign worker.
 What problems can arise in this situation?

 For Danylo to be lawfully employed as a foreign worker, he must apply for the H-1B visa with an already approved LCA that his employer should’ve submitted.
-In this situation, the USCIS will likely reject the LCA application and Danylo’s H-1B visa application.
+In this situation, the USCIS will likely reject the LCA application and Danylo’s H-1B visa application, as the process was not kept tidy.
 In rare cases, USCIS might require additional evidence to clarify the employment situation of the foreign worker.

 Here are some commonly asked questions about the LCA and how it works with the H-1B visa.
 If you have a question that is not listed, you can contact us for a consultation for your visa and LCA.